vuoro/pelimanni/README.md

-# Web Audio API musical instruments and some utilities for playing them.
+# Web Audio API musical instruments & utilities

 **Big disclaimer:** I'm an audio newbie!
 At the time of writing it's been 3 months since I first started even looking into audio, and I've never seriously played an instrument.
 On top of it all I'm also somewhat hearing-impaired.
 So please don't expect faithful recreations of timbres or even particularly great results.
 That said, if you're an audio pro and have suggestions for improvements, please let me know!